-Below the drive outside of the computer housing, was tested via the USB cable.
+Below the drive outside of the computer housing, being tested via the USB cable.

-The USB configuration was taken apart and the drive has inserted into the computer housing as seen below.
+The USB configuration was taken apart and the drive inserted into the computer housing.

 The two fabricated flat ribbon cables were inserted into the EIDE cable header for the motherboard connection.

 Above, the other end of the fabricated cable remains connected to the disk drive.
 This time, internal power is used to run the drive.
 It shows in Disk Management as an internal drive (again, with drive letter assignments completed).

 When Windows® XP was installed on this device in the first partition, it was G: and thus, the registry has G: references scattered throughout.
 It cannot be booted as C: (XP does not hot switch the boot drive letter as done with Windows® 7/8) and must be a second drive in the configuration (or partition).